-Here are some of the best corporate finance books for building knowledge and learning the fundamentals of finance.
+Here are some of the best corporate finance books for building knowledge and learning the fundamentals of the finance industry.

-1. Corporate Finance: Theory and Practice by Pierre Vernimmen, Pascal Quiry, Maurizio Dallochio, Yann Le Fur, and Antonio Salvi
+1. Corporate Finance: Theory and Practice – Pierre Vernimmen, Pascal Quiry, Maurizio Dallochio, Yann Le Fur, and Antonio Salvi

-A favorite among students and professionals, the book offers a comprehensive tour of corporate finance using scenario-based instructions with a global perspective.
+A favorite among both students and professionals, this book offers a comprehensive tour of corporate finance, using scenario-based instructions with a global perspective.

-2. Corporate Finance: The Basics by Terence C.M.
+2. Corporate Finance: The Basics – Terence C.M.
 Tse

-Tse’s book presents the inner workings of corporate finance in a simple and easy-to-understand manner, aiming to add fun to an industry that can come off as intimidating for some.
+Tse’s book presents the inner workings of corporate finance in a simple and easy-to-understand manner, aiming to add fun to an industry that can come off as intimidating to some.

 Herold’s book is a practical guide that will help you understand the most common terms used by finance professionals.